masuday/Blupf90TutorialStandard/genomic_gblup.md

 14                     ID013
 15                     ID008

-The data file has 4 columns with 1) animal ID, 2) group code i.e. general mean, 3) observation, 4) weight on observation, and 5) the original ID, just for your information (it has characters but no problem because this column is never read by the program).
+The data file has 4 columns with 1) animal ID, 2) group code that is general mean, 3) observation, 4) weight on observation, and 5) the original ID, just for your information (it has characters but no problem because this column is never read by the program).
 The animal ID should be compatible with the external file of $\mathbf{G}^{-1}$.

 ~~~~~{language=text caption=data6.txt}
 13  1  -1.28  1.00  ID001